EliaTogni/Univault/Classes/Simulation.md

 At this point, we are able to generate valid values for probability and therefore we can get the corresponding value.
 The probability values must be numbers between $0$ and $1$, chosen from a uniform distribution and independent.

-The preceding idea can be written algorithmically as e is a constant but only because it derives from an analytical step and holds only for a very specifical Random Variable known from the beginning.
-Therefore, it is tipically necessary to estimate ￼ through experiments to utilize this property.
+The preceding idea can be written algorithmically as

 ```pseudo
 	\begin{algorithm}